Shydarky/Baahubali-2-The-Conclusion-fr-srt-/README.md

 Sometimes stremio wont recognize and show those files on opensubtitles addon this is why i made this repository.

-If i remember to do it i'll notify in the file when the srt was made by me or someone else if the source is named.
+If i remember to do it, i'll notify in the files when the srt was made by me or someone else if the source is named.